efficacy/brack/README.md

 ## The Language

-It's a lisp-like, so everything is brackets. '(' starts a list. ')' finishes and evaluates it, whitespace separates symbols.
+It's a lisp-like, so everything is brackets. '(' starts a list. ')' finishes it, whitespace separates symbols.
 Lists may be nested.
 Symbols starting with a digit or '-' are treated as numbers, everything else is a string.
 Strings can be quoted with single- or double-quotes (no escaping yet).

 When _evaluating_ symbols are looked up in the cascading symbol table, and lists are executed.

-When _executing_ the first (head) item is evaluated.
+When _resolving_ the first (head) item is evaluated.
 If it is a function, the result is the return value of executing the function, passing the list as a parameter.
 If it is not a function, the result is the list itself.

-The language itself does nothing other than parse and evaluate lists.
+The language itself does nothing other than parse and resolve lists.
 To do any real work requires functions.
 Luckily, some are supplied.
 More may come later ;)

 ### Built-in Functions